 Most hands-on labs are standalone and intended to be used to perform a specific exercise or task.
-Some, however, are intended to be completed while following along with a course video.
+However, some are intended to be completed while following along with a course video.

-If you come across a hands-on lab with no lab guide, read the description very carefully.
-Then, go back to the course to see if there are videos that are meant to be followed instead of a lab guide.
+If you come across a hands-on lab with no lab guide, read the description.
+Return to the course to see if there are videos that are meant to be followed instead of a lab guide.

-Note: hands-on labs that are in the process of being updated and won't have a lab guide.
+Note: Hands-on labs that are being updated won't have a lab guide.

 How long do hands-on labs last?

-hands-on labs have a built-in timer.
-You can use the lab for as long as the timer lasts.
-This can be anywhere from 1 to 4 hours depending on the lab.
-After the timer expires, or if you complete the lab early, the lab will close, and the resources will be cleared.
+Hands-on labs have a built-in timer.
+You can use the lab for as long as the timer lasts, ranging from one to four hours.
+After the timer expires or when you complete the lab, the lab will close and the resources will be cleared.
 You can restart the lab from the beginning at any time by returning to the hands-on lab page.

 How do I resume a hands-on labs?

 All hands-on labs have a timer that starts to counting down immediately after starting the lab.
 If you don't complete the lab before the timer reaches zero, you'll need to restart the hands-on lab from the beginning.

-However, if the timer has not reached 0 and you navigate away from the lab, the hands-on lab will still be active.
-You can continue right where you left off by clicking Resume Lab.
+If the lab has time remaining and you navigate away from the lab, the hands-on lab will still be active.
+You can continue where you left off by clicking Resume Lab.
 The timer won’t pause while you are away from the lab.